Custom Item Textures¶

 /assets/minecraft/optifine/cit.properties

-This file contains global properties for CIT and should be in the optifine/cit
+This file contains global properties for CIT and should be in the optifine/cit folder of the resource pack.

 For individual item textures, see the Properties section.